pypa/distlib/docs/overview.rst

 How Distlib can help
 --------------------

-The idea behind Distlib is expressed in `this python-dev post
+The idea behind Distlib is expressed in `this python-dev mailing-list post
 <http://mail.python.org/pipermail/python-dev/2012-September/121716.html>`_,
 though a different name was suggested for the library.
 Basically, Distlib contains the implementations of the packaging PEPs and other low-level